akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 :::
 -->

-# Create a tailored product import profile
+# Create a Tailored Import profile

-To create a tailored product import:
+To create a new import profile:
 1. Go to `Imports`
 1. Click on `Create import profile`
 1. Type a unique import code and a label, then select the job `Tailored product import`<!-- or `Tailored product model import`-->. <!--You can select either CSV or XLSX for each job.-->
 ![Create a new product import profile](../img/Tailored-Import_Create-import-profile.png)
 1. Save your new import profile

-# Edit a tailored product import profile
+# Edit a Tailored Import profile

 Once you've created your Tailored Import profile, or if you want to edit an existing one:
 1. Go to `Imports`